 John Allen Chau was your typical adventurous 26-years old.
-Son of a doctor, he majored in sports medicine at Oral Roberts University in 2014 and joined All Nations, a missionary group based in Kansas City.
+A doctor’s son, he majored in sports medicine at Oral Roberts University in 2014 and joined All Nations, a missionary group based in Kansas City.
 He was known as a very gentle, but beneath was a fiery young man with a heart that burns for unreached groups.

-Although he was a soft-spoken and a gentle young man, he was adventurous with a heart that burns to reach the “unreached groups,” says Mary Ho, AN’s international executive leader.

-“You could see that every decision he has made, every step he has taken since then was driven by his desire to be among the North Sentinelese people,” Ho said.
-He planned to live there for years and hoped to learn their language.
+“You could see that every decision he has made, every step he has taken since then, was driven by his desire to be among the North Sentinelese people,” said Mary Ho, AN’s International Leader.
+John wanted to live on Sentinel Island and learn their language.

-He paid fishermen to take him by boat to the island at night so police patrols wouldn’t notice him.
-At dawn, John approached the tribe and was faced with bows and arrows.
-“My name is John, I love you and Jesus loves you,” he shouted as he moved away from the imminent threat.
+He paid fishers to take him by boat to the island at night so that police patrols wouldn’t notice him.
+At dawn, John approached the tribe and faced with bows and arrows.
+“My name is John, I love you, and Jesus loves you,” he shouted as he moved away from the imminent threat.

 On the third day, he wrote, “Watching the sunset and it’s beautiful — crying a bit, wondering if it will be the last sunset I see.”
-John knew he was going to die.
-He asked the fishermen to drop him off the beach.
-The fishermen returned the next day and saw the tribesmen dragging Chau’s body.
+Undaunted, he asked the fishermen to drop him off at the beach.
+The fishermen returned the next day for him but instead saw the tribesmen dragging Chau’s body.